alhajee/ckan/doc/theming/javascript.rst

    message printed once for each dataset.
-The ``package_item.html`` template snippet is rendered once for each dataset that's shown in the list, so your ``<button>`` element with the ``data-module="example_theme_popover"`` attribute is rendered once for each dataset, and CKAN creates a new instance of your |javascript| module for each of these ``<button>`` elements.
+The ``package_item.html`` template snippet is rendered once for each dataset that's shown in the list, so your ``<button>`` element with the ``data-module="example_theme_popover"`` attribute is rendered once for each dataset, and FMLD creates a new instance of your |javascript| module for each of these ``<button>`` elements.
 If you view the source of your page, however, you'll see that ``example_theme_popover.js`` is only included with a ``<script>`` tag once.